rastin1379/rastin1379/README.md

 Through ventures like Razroze, Joyi, and SMILE Clubs, I'm debugging the challenges of mental well-being accessibility.
 Each repo and pull request is but a byte in my grand codebase of a mission:

-🌍 To merge the power of AI and computer science not just to patch severe mental health conditions, but to refactor the code that governs our emotional and psychological well-being. 🤖➕❤️
+🌍 To merge AI and psychopathology not just to patch severe mental health conditions, but to refactor the code that governs our emotional and psychological well-being. 🤖➕❤️

 <a href="https://giphy.com/gifs/LmNwrBhejkK9EFP504" target="blank"><img align="center" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" height="300" /></a>